spacetelescope/jwst/docs/jwst/associations/technote_sdp_workflow.rst

 - ``calwebb_detector1`` is run on each file to convert the data to the countrate format.
-- In parallel with ``calwebb_detector1``, the Pool Maker collects the list of downloaded exposures and places them in the Association Pool
+- In parallel with ``calwebb_detector1``, the Pool Maker collects the list of downloaded exposures and places them in the Association Pool.
-- When enough exposures have been download to complete and Association Candidate, such as an Observation Candidate, the Pool Maker calls the Association Generator, ``asn_generate``, to create the set of associations based on that Candidate.
+- When enough exposures have been download to complete an Association Candidate, such as an Observation Candidate, the Pool Maker calls the Association Generator, ``asn_generate``, to create the set of associations based on that Candidate.